 But best of all, I have learned how to love myself more deeply and unconditionally.
 I’ve always believed that in order to enjoy a travel experience fully, you have to truly love the people you’re traveling with.
 This means that since I’m (theoretically) traveling alone, I honestly have to love myself.
 Don’t get me wrong, over the past year or so, I’ve definitely learned to appreciate my own unique quirks…but today I have developed a realization that I am a person worthy of love and adoration.
 That’s not to say that I should be self-absorbed, but there is a big difference in truly loving oneself and being self-absorbed.

 More to come about specific Greyhound incidents later.
-Stay tuned.1 year ago More Info
+Stay tuned.2 years ago More Info

 I thought a tumblr would be different, but I guess not.
 Hmph.

 I’m leaving tomorrow.
 I’ll be riding a Greyhound bus to North Carolina to see my aunt and uncle, Kem and Derick.
 And, of course, my cousin Paris.
 If I’m able to, I’ll be taking my iPad and hopefully latch onto some wifi hotspots so I can keep all of you updated on my trip.
 People keep asking me if I’m nervous about Irene’s potential damage in North Carolina but I think I’m more nervous about the Greyhound.
 Oh well.
 I am enveloping myself in positive energy and light.
 I know the Provider will give me a safe journey, and hopefully I will attract interesting people to share conversations with along the way.

 Kem and my momo (and several others) seem to think that by the time I get to NC, we’ll have to evacuate.
 If that’s the case, at least I’ll be spending time with my Aunt Kem.
 She’s my best friend for life, and she keeps a cool blog.
 Semperkem.blogspot.com….come on, you know you want to read it.